 Wildfires are fast-moving emergencies and can spring up out of nowhere.
 Unlike hurricanes and other natural disasters, there is not much predictability as to where a fire might go, and factors like wind and fuel availability can change the fire’s course in seconds.
 This means that once a fire has started, you may have very little time to react.
 That’s where wildfire preparedness comes in.

 While most fires affect uninhabited areas, the number of structures damaged and destroyed has increased drastically over the last 40 years.
 And more structures are at risk as the number of people living in WUI spaces increases.
 Between 2000 and 2018, between 86% and 97% of wildfire structure damage occurred in areas designated as WUI.

 More and more businesses every year are facing wildfires as a serious threat to people and property.
-And while you can never fully eliminate the risk of damage, having a preparedness plan can make a huge difference.
+And while you can never fully eliminate the risk of damage, having an emergency plan can make a huge difference.
 Setting your employees up with supplies and evacuation routes will prevent last-minute scrambling, and preparing your facility can stop or limit building loss when a fire approaches.
-A checklist of tasks can help you prepare without having to guess about best practices.
+A checklist of tasks, both your overall emergency management and preparedness as well as the specifics of a wildfire evacuation, can help you prepare without having to guess about best practices.

 How to Use This Wildfire Preparedness Checklist

 Once you download the wildfire preparedness checklist, put time on the calendar for your safety team to assess your readiness and optimize wildfire response plans for before, during, and after a wildfire.
 Here’s what to expect from comprehensive preparedness efforts.

 Before a Wildfire